 Skip to main content

-If you’ve ever felt your eyes water at an Australian auction, you’re not imagining it.
-Across several credible benchmarks, Australia stands out as one of the world’s most expensive places to buy a home.
-One recent global comparison of 60 countries put Australia sixth place for the price of a ‘typical’ apartment purchase cost per 100m², ranking behind Norway, Austria, Luxembourg, South Korea, and most expensive, Switzerland.
+One recent global comparison of 60 countries put Australia in sixth place for the price of a “typical” apartment purchase cost per 100m², ranking behind Norway, Austria, Luxembourg, South Korea, and most expensive, Switzerland.
 This result certainly underscores just how expensive Australian housing has become on a world stage.

 Why Australian property sits among the world’s most expensive.

 We are one of the world’s most urbanised nations, with a heavy concentration along the east coast and the population is even denser in a handful of coastal cities.
-Harbourfronts, beaches and Australia’s natural topography creates both amenity and natural supply constraints, which our planning overlays reinforce creating amplified land prices in the well-located suburbs.

 We are a popular place to live for migrants.

-Australia’s persistent population growth, driven by migration has increased demand for property and pushed property prices further on an upward trajectory.
+Australia’s persistent population growth, driven by migration, has increased demand for property and pushed property prices further on an upward trajectory.

-The National Housing Finance and Investment Corporation (NHFIC) has warned there is shortfall in supply of new dwellings because of capacity constraints (materials, labour) and the time it takes to convert zoned land into completed homes.
-In practice, this means even strong pipelines can fall short, and supply lies well below the population-led demand.
+The National Housing Finance and Investment Corporation (NHFIC) has warned there is a shortfall in supply of new dwellings because of capacity constraints, including materials and labour, and the time it takes to convert zoned land into completed homes.

-For domestic investors, interest deductions against rental income (negative gearing) and the capital gains tax discount have long shaped incentives.
-Foreign investors love buying our property because even though they currently face tighter rules—including a temporary ban on buying established dwellings and higher application fees, with avenues focused on new/off-the-plan stock—the policy mix still channels capital into the markets over long periods, especially when credit is plentiful.
-Our markets also are recognised amongst the world’s most transparent real estate markets, a feature that encourages global capital participation and reduces the risk for foreign investors.
+Foreign investors love buying our property because even though they currently face tighter rules — including a temporary ban on buying established dwellings and higher application fees, with avenues focused on new or off-the-plan stock — the policy mix still channels capital into the markets over long periods, especially when credit is plentiful.

 How we stack up internationally